MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/hyper-v/Get-VMGpuPartitionAdapter.md

 ```

 ### -ComputerName
-Specifies one or more Hyper-V hosts on the virtual network adapters are to be retrieved.
+Specifies that one or more Hyper-V hosts on the virtual network adapters are to be retrieved.
-NetBIOS names, IP addresses, and fully qualified domain names are allowable.
+NetBIOS names, IP addresses, and fully qualified domain names are allowed.
 The default is the local computer.
-Use localhost or a dot (.) to specify the local computer explicitly.
+Use localhost or a dot ('.') to specify the local computer explicitly.

 ```yaml
 Type: String[]